continuitydrift/continuitydrift.github.io/_posts/2021-01-24-silo-review.md

 DYSTOPIAN FICTION IN THE TIME OF THE CORONA VIRUS

-"WOOL is a story about humanity living indoors because the air outside might kill them," Howey recently tweeted.
+`"WOOL is a story about humanity living indoors because the air outside might kill them,"` Howey recently tweeted.

-"It was supposed to be fiction."
+`"It was supposed to be fiction."`

 I don't want

+# Bonus Content

+This is the first book review posted to this github, Jekyll-powered site.

+The irony is that publishing content on a free site is, at this point, easier than doing so on a paid hosting platform.

+It could be, too, that I have more motivation to learn about software and technologies that are open source.
+I recently learned that Django, the python web hosting library, was developed in Lawrence KS for a local Entertainment website.

+I'm typing this using Sublime editor.
+I paid for a subscription to a website where you can train for certain shortcuts.
+They have Sublime, and Vim.
+Vim is open source, while Sublime, while free, is not.
+Vim really only runs on Linux, but I use Linux to build this website, because it is too difficult getting all the dependencies for Jekyll to run in Windows.

+There are silos, dividing cross-compatibility along brand loyalties, adding obstacles to communication, not realizing that this is detrimental to the functioning of the super-organism as a whole.

+Here is what I remember thinking was unrealistic: that the planners for the Silos, the self-contained post-apocalypse, wouldn't recognize the need for as much genetic and social cross-pollination between the surviving tribes as possible.

+The massive spoiler is that only one of the silos---determined most fit by some metrics of command-and-control--is meant to survive.
+This means that the planners had built in 90% inefficiency, which considering the bottlenecks a world after nuclear blasts and nanite plague would be facing, would be eeven more suicidal than their attempt to end most of human life on Earth to begin with.

+The reason I'm writing these book reviews, and books, is to put some noise back into the signal, which means putting signal into the noise.
+The cognitive potential of social organisms needs to be facilitated, not dampened and manipulated.

-[^1] The first draft was probably in March or April of last year.
+[^1]: The first draft was probably in March or April of last year.